ridwanrenaldi/ridwanrenaldi/README.md

 - A passionate Self-taught Back-end developer
 - Currently learning Web Development by Self
-- I’m currently working on UMS
+- I’m currently working on University
 - Mostly working on **private repositories**
 - Ask me about anything, I love to answer!
 - I’m looking for a good project